ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 map f (x:xs) = f x : map f xs
 ```

-The function passed to `map` is called `f` and the list is destructured into the variables `x` and `xs`.  `x` then contains whatever value is found at the head of the list, and `xs` contains whatever else is left (the tail - which eventually will become the empty list).
+The function passed to `map` is called `f` and the list of items being mapped over is destructured into the variables `x` and `xs`, where `x` contains whatever value is found at the head of the list, and `xs` contains whatever else is left in the tail (which eventually will become the empty list).

-We then call function `f` passing it `x` as an argument and concatenate what we get back to the result of recursively calling `map` again passing in function `f` and whatever is left over in `xs`.
+We then call function `f` passing it `x` as an argument and concatenate what we get back to the result of recursively calling `map`, again passing in function `f` and whatever is left over in `xs`.

 So, a simple example would be: